Saikishorep15/PRODIGY_GA_03/README.md

 This project demonstrates a **Text Generation System** built using **Markov Chains** in Python.

-The application learns probabilistic relationships between words from a text corpus and generates meaningful sentences that resemble the style and structure of the training dataset.
+The application learns probabilistic relationships between words from a text corpus and generates meaningful sentences that resemble the writing style and structure of the training data.

-This project was developed as **Task-03** of the **Prodigy InfoTech Generative AI Internship**.
+This project was developed as **Task-03** for the **Prodigy InfoTech Generative AI Internship**.

 ---

 # 🎯 Objective

-Develop a text generation application capable of producing meaningful sentences by learning word transition probabilities using the **Markov Chain** algorithm.
+Develop a text generation application capable of producing meaningful sentences by learning **word transition probabilities** using the **Markov Chain algorithm**.

 ---